 Yes, with permission, you can translate the SKIN-Q into different languages.
-Before starting a translation, check our translations list on www.qportfolio.org to see if there is a translation in the language you need.
-If there is not a translation in the language you need, you will need to obtain permission from our team, sign a translation licensing agreement, and receive information on the methods you need to follow.
+Before starting a translation, check our translations list on www.qportfolio.org to see if there is a translation in the language you need, you will need to obtain permission from our team, sign a translation licensing agreement, and receive information on the methods you need to follow.
 Email us at qportfolioteam@gmail.com for more information.
 Please note that the developers of the SKIN-Q own the copyright of all translations of the SKIN-Q.